 During your visit you’ll see a huge amount of work is underway to restore and transform the Abbey, this is part of our Footprint project.
-Some of this work will create additional noise and dust and parts of the Abbey will be closed.
+Some of this work may create additional noise and dust and you will not be able to access all parts of the Abbey.

-Our access champion is Sarah Fielding, Visitor Services Manager.
+Our access champion is Sarah Fielding, Head of Visitor Experience.
 You can contact Sarah on [email protected] or 01225 303315.

 Please click on the links below to help you plan your visit:

 Bath Abbey (except for Tower Tours and some parts of Behind the Scenes Tours) is wheelchair accessible.
 A wheelchair is available to borrow if required.
 To reserve one in advance of your visit please contact our Verger Team on 01225 303328 or email [email protected].
 There is level access in and out of the building via the main entrance and exit with no steps to overcome.

 Large print guides are available from the Welcome Desk.